Olympic rings at night in Atlanta, Georgia

 Aerial view of South Commons Softball Complex in Columbus, Georgia

 The South Commons Softball Complex and Stadium hosted softball at the 1996 Olympics.
 Today, it brings the value of sports entertainment and recreation home for its visitors.
 The softball facilities at the South Commons are unparalleled in the softball universe.
-There are seven fields and stadium fields hat host hundreds of local league competitions.
+There are eight fields that host hundreds of local league competitions.

-From 1997-2016, Turner Field served as the home ballpark to the Atlanta Braves of Major League Baseball (MLB).
+From 1997-2016, this stadium served as the home ballpark to the Atlanta Braves of Major League Baseball (MLB).
 Originally built as Centennial Olympic Stadium in 1996 to serve as the centerpiece of the 1996 Summer Olympics, the stadium was converted into a baseball park to serve as the home of the team.
-The Atlanta Braves moved to their new stadium at The Battery Atlanta for the 2017 season, and the former Turner Field now is the home of the Georgia State University Panthers football team.
+The Atlanta Braves moved to their new stadium at Truist Park for the 2017 season, and the former Turner Field now is the home of the Georgia State University Panthers football team.

 More Olympic Gold in Georgia